-Over Wallop Parish Council will continue to work with service providers to deliver reliable superfast broadband and indoor and outdoor mobile reception across the whole Parish area.
-An initiative to secure "Fibre Broadband to the Home" has recently been launched by the Parish Council.
+8.1.7 Over Wallop Parish Council will continue to work with service providers to deliver reliable superfast broadband and indoor and outdoor mobile reception across the whole Parish area.
+An initiative to secure 'Fibre Broadband to the Home' has recently been launched by the Parish Council.

-CP4 Sports pavilion at the AEGM
+CP4 Sports pavilion at the AEMG

-The Alan Evans Memorial Ground (AEGM) is used for both sport and recreation.
+8.1.8 The Alan Evans Memorial Ground (AEMG) is used for both sport and recreation.
 The existing pavilion is in poor condition, unattractive and no longer fit for purpose.
 Changing facilities and social spaces do not meet the standards of the relevant sporting bodies and dissuade potential users.
 The ground is used by the community and a new facility would encourage more use and provide proper facilities for sporting activities to take place.
+By late 2023 all funding had been secured for the appointed contractors to deliver the project with the aim of completion by the end of 2024.